buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 {% include content_blurb.html category="excerpts" slug="itbw_general-intro_bodhi" blurb="
 - Gives a good overview of the oral tradition.
 Be sure not to skip it!" %}

+{% include content_blurb.html category="essays" slug="buddha-as-a-teacher_dhammika" %}
+- In what context and in what way were these teachings delivered?
+And to what purpose?

 {% include content_blurb.html category="av" slug="early-buddhism_texts_sujato-and-brahmali" blurb="
 - We invite Ajahn Brahmali back, along with our friend (and founder of SuttaCentral) Ajahn Sujato, for a special guest class on the early texts." %}